-Includes the Fundamentals of Appliance Repair, Refrigerator Repair, Oven and Range Repair, and Advanced Troubleshooting courses at a 5% discount.
+Includes the Fundamentals of Appliance Repair, Refrigerator Repair, Oven and Range Repair, Washer and Dryer Repair, and Advanced Troubleshooting courses at a 10% discount.
 As a special bonus, you receive the Delivering Professional Service course, a $150 value, for free!
 View complete syllabus.

 Bring your appliance repair business into the 21st century.
 Pre-diagnosis and pricing, parts inventory and management, customer service and marketing, everything needed for a more profitable repair service.
 View complete syllabus.

 What is a loading meter and why should you always use one when troubleshooting AC circuits?

 A loading meter has a deliberately low input impedance, around 3 K-ohms, to draw current from the circuit being tested.
 Loading meters are used to prevent being head-faked by ghost voltage.
 The short video below demonstrates a practical example on a real-world appliance.
 Want to really test your appliance repair knowledge?
 Take our infamous You Don’t Know What You Don’t Know quiz.